snkashis/android-docs/pages/map-sdk/5.0.1/0_getting_started.md

 ### MapView XML Attributes

-As shown above, you don't have to use XML for setting a MapView's various visual properties.
-If you do use XML, you should know that all MapView XML attributes start with
+As shown above, you don't have to use XML for setting various `MapView` visual properties.
+If you do use XML, you should know that all `MapView` XML attributes start with
 `mapbox_` for identification and for removing any potential conflicts with other libraries.
 This is a best practice for exposing library resources.

-Some examples of MapView attributes are:
+Some examples of `MapView` attributes are:

 ```xml
 mapbox:mapbox_cameraTargetLat="-36.84"